Maryland Child Relocation Laws

 Moving Without the Court’s PermissionÂ

-A custodial parent who relocates without an order of the court or an agreed order could face severe criminal penalties, including jail time and fines.
+A custodial parent who relocates without an order from the court or an agreed order could face severe criminal penalties, including jail time and fines.
 They could also lose custody of any minor children to their co-parent due to their actions.

 It is vital you know and exercise your rights to be with your child, whether you are the moving parent or co-parent with visitation.
 Act quickly as time is of the essence in relocation cases.
 Contact a skilled attorney at Shah & Kishore to schedule your consultation today.